kelunik/kelunik.github.io/_posts/2015-09-20-getting-started-with-amp.md

 ## Promises

 `Amp\Promise` is the basic unit for concurrency with Amp.
-Promises placeholders for values or tasks that aren't yet complete.
+Promises are placeholders for values or tasks that aren't yet complete.
 You can find [more about promises](http://amphp.org/docs/amp/managing-concurrency.html#promises) in the documentation.
 What's important for now is just the `when` method.
 Basically, code using promises will look like this:

 ```php
 $promise = asyncTask(...);